Tamborrada: Origin and development

 During the 19th century, as a walled military stronghold, the city of San Sebastián was subject to heavy property damage due to military activity, sometimes with dire consequences.
 This was especially true during the Siege of San Sebastián (1813), in which international powers (Spain, France, Great Britain, and Portugal) were involved.
 The war caused between 7,000 and 50,000 casualties.

 The festival is said to originate from the 1830s custom of locals using buckets and hardware from the water pump to mock the soldiers stationed in the city by aping their daily procession from the San Telmo headquarters to the Main Gate at the city walls (Puerta de Tierra).
-The comic procession in carnival mood may have developed into a prelude for the Carnival of Donostia, which started on the 20th of January, followed by the Caldereros at the beginning of February.
+The comic procession in carnival mood may have developed into a prelude for the Carnival of Donostia, which started on 20 January, followed by the Caldereros at the beginning of February.

 In the early days, the procession also heralded the ox run event, held on the same day.
 At this stage, the members of the procession dressed in everyday clothes, as they had not adopted uniforms yet.
 The procession further developed when local tradesman Vicente "Txiki" Buenechea donated barrels to be used as drums.
 In 1881, unused military outfits were discovered in the San Telmo headquarters.
 These were donated to the council, which in turn gave them to the Unión Artesana club (the oldest in existence) for use in the Tamborrada.
 By 1886, barrels were added to the formations in attendance.
 Other sociedades gastronómicas ("gourmet clubs") joined the Union Artesana in following years, thus expanding the festival attendance.

 According to an urban legend, a baker was fetching water from a fountain during a drought in San Sebastián in 1720.
 As he began to sing, local women around him started pounding on their water basins to accompany him.
 To his surprise, the water kept on flowing and they kept on drumming with glee.
 Soon a crowd gathered.
 As the legend has it, there has not been a drought ever since, nor has the music of the barrels ever stopped playing.

 The event was cancelled in 1902 and was revived in 1906, but remained the same way even up to the years of Francisco Franco's dictatorship, which banned Carnival statewide, but maintained the two iconic festivals of the city, the Tamborrada and the Caldereros.
 To ensure the continuity of the city's traditions the first Children's Tamborrada was held in 1927, and has now become a permanent part of the festivities since 1961.
 From just only 3 in the 1920s, today there are over 125 clubs and organizations that have formations for the event.
 Since 1980, the Tamborrada ensembles are generally mixed gender formations.